 MUMOK is another modern art gallery focusing on the 20th and 21st centuries.
 It’s a mix of nouveau realism, pop art, cubism, and photorealism in an imposing grey granite block of a building.

-Vienna is located in the heart of Europe and trains from all over the continent arrive at Wien Hauptbahnhof Station.
+Vienna is in the heart of Europe, and trains from across the continent arrive at Wien Hauptbahnhof.

-The station is just a thirty-minute walk or a 10-minute metro ride to the centre of the city.
+The station is just a 30-minute walk or a 10-minute metro ride to the city centre.

 Check Austrian Rail for timetables and tickets.